 S.J.D., University of Wisconsin Law School

 Drug Policy and Drug Treatment

-Mr. Edwards is a Partner at Edwards, Richter & Phillips LLP.
+Mr. Edwards is the owner of Edwards Law Group, LLC.
 His practice focuses on employment law, commercial and appellate litigation.

 Mr. Edwards is a lecturer at the University of Wisconsin Law School, where he teaches Civil Procedure, Legal Writing, and Pre-Trial Litigation.
 In addition to teaching, Mr. Edwards is a frequent speaker, to law schools and local bar associations, on behalf of Wisconsin's Lawyer's Assistance Program.
 Tim is licensed in Arizona and Wisconsin, as well as the Western District of Wisconsin and the Seventh Circuit Court of Appeals.